denismm/mystical_ps/INSTALL.md

 `git clone git@github.com:denismm/dmmlib.git`

+### pstopng

+dmmlib includes a perl script, `dmmlib/bin/pstopng`, which automates rendering PostScript code to an image.
+It's very idiosyncratic as nobody else has used it but it works for my purposes.
+It does require that you have not only ghostscript but also the netpbm utilities installed.

 ## Install ghostscript

 This is what I use.
 It's important that you be able to specify that you want to allow running of code in other files that may be in subdirectories.
 This is generally a dangerous thing to do - I'm working on making it unnecessary - but for now I'm asking you to trust me that there's no code in dmmlib that reformats your hard drive.